vogelito/glacierprotocol/_docs/overview.md

 ---
 title: About CryptoGlacier
-description: CryptoGlacier is a step-by-step protocol for long-term storage of various cryptocurrencies, in an offline and secure way.
+description: CryptoGlacier is the step-by-step, secure, multi-blockchain, multi-signature, cold storage protocol for long-term storage of crypto assets based on the popular Glacier Protocol
 redirect_from:
   - /docs/
 ---